serverless-dns/lfu-cache/README.md

 Least Frequently Used cache implementations.

-`/strat` contains an approximate implementation of the _Clock_ algorithm, which not only increments frequency on cache-hits but also decrements frequency of items part of the same 'clock' on cache-misses, to avoid starving newer entries of slots.
+`/strat` contains an approximate implementation of the _Clock_ algorithm, which increments frequency on cache-hits and decrements frequency of items in the same 'clock' where a newer entry seeks admission into, which helps avoid starvation.

 `/ds` contains implementations of underlying stores supporting the cache: A `HashMap` backed by the native `Map`, and a restrictive `RangeList` backed by a Skip List.